indynz/flexrssreader/readme.md

 What is Flex RSS Reader
 =======================

+This is a simple Flex RSS Reader that uses the Adobe Cairngorm framework.
+During the various Flex trainings that I conducted, I found that the participants were finding it difficult to get their heads around too many things — Flex, and then Cairngorm.
+I used this application quite often to illustrate how Cairngorm can be used to structure Flex applications.

 A lot of developers are looking to understand the Cairngorm framework for developing Flex 2.0 applications.
 However, most get intimidated by looking at the documentation and just go away.

 I find that learning Cairngorm is made easier by looking at simple applications written using the Cairngorm framework.